DE DIOS, TANIA

 Linguistics under the supervision of María José López-Couso.
 Between November 2011 and November 2015 Tania worked at the Department of English and German on a four-year FPU research grant (ref.
 AP2010-4222; 01/12/2011-30/11/2015)

 from the Spanish Ministry of Education.
-In July 2016 she obtained a two-year competitive grant to work on scientific and technical terminology at the Ramón Piñeiro Institute for Research in the Humanities.
+She has also worked (September 2016-September 2018) on a project dealing with scientific and technical terminology at the Ramón Piñeiro Institute for Research in the Humanities.

 In December 2010 Tania received the National Award for Academic Excellence from the Autonomous Government of Galicia, in recognition of her outstanding academic record as an undergraduate student.
 She has also obtained (November 2011) one of the annual awards granted to junior investigators by AEDEAN, the Spanish Association for Anglo-American Studies.